 What makes traumatic brain injuries different from all other injury claims is that they are so severe and life-changing.
 The impact of the injury can last for years.
 So, never make the mistake of blaming yourself or chalking it up to bad luck.
 The best way to find out whether you have a valid claim is to get a professional opinion from an attorney.

 Augusta Traumatic Brain Injury Lawyer Near Me 404-400-4000

-State law allows you to recover money for both your economic losses and non-economic losses.
+The Official Code of Georgia Annotated (OCGA) § 51-1-6 allows you to recover money for both your economic losses and non-economic losses.
 That means that your total financial recovery should be much higher than just the cost of your medical bills.
 It should include enough extra to address the way your injury affects your life.